 Can empathy be developed?

 Having the quality of empathy has been demonstrated to make people better managers and employees, as well as better family members and friends.
 So it stands to reason, that developing this skill would be useful in many different situations.
-In an article in The New York Times, ‘How to Be More Empathic’ by Claire Cain Miller, suggests that there are various evidence-based exercises that people can do to increase their levels of empathy.
+An article in The New York Times, ‘How to Be More Empathic’ by Claire Cain Miller, suggests that there are various evidence-based exercises that people can do to increase their levels of empathy.
 These exercises include the following:

 - Talk to new people to find out about their lives.
 Jodi Halpern, a psychiatrist and bioethics professor at the University of California comments that ‘the core of empathy is curiosity’.
-It’s important too, to minimise distractions when you are talking to others, so that you can really focus on listening and paying attention to them.
+It’s important too, to minimise distractions when you are talking to others so that you can really focus on listening and paying attention to them.

 - Try new experiences, so you are truly ‘walking in someone else’s shoes’.
 This could include travelling in a different culture, for example, or spending time following someone else’s routine.